 For marijuana plants, it is fairly common to have a single plant to produce both male and female sexes.
 It has flowers that provide both of the sexes.
 However, if you purchased feminized cannabis seeds from a reputable seed bank, there is much less likelihood of producing hermaphrodite plants.

 A few of the things that can manipulate the large production of hermaphrodite plants are the environmental condition where the plants are growing.
-Everything surrounding it like stress will alter the genetics of the plants, which causes the hermaphrodite condition.
+Everything surrounding it, like stress, will alter the genetics of the plants, which causes the hermaphrodite condition.

-The presence of a single hermaphrodite plant in the garden is more of the genetics and less likely to be caused by environmental factors.
-Most of these seeds are unstable genetics, which has a higher inclination to become hermaphrodite.
+The presence of a single hermaphrodite plant in the garden is more of genetics and less likely to be caused by environmental factors.
+Most of these seeds are unstable genetics, which has a higher inclination to becoming hermaphrodite.
 Before purchasing seeds, make sure you have done tremendous research and choose the ones with the most stable genetic makeup.

 You may also check out some best-selling regular seeds here.

 There are numerous reasons why hermaphrodite occurs in cannabis.
 Check the list below.